consistent-milk12/docs-md/generated_docs/cargo_docs_md/parser/index.md

 JSON parsing which is significantly faster for large rustdoc JSON files (10-50MB+).
 This requires AVX2/SSE4.2 on x86 platforms.

+# Memory Usage

+The entire rustdoc JSON file is loaded into memory and deserialized into a `Crate` structure.
+For typical crates (1-20MB JSON), this works well.

+For very large crates (e.g., `aws_sdk_ec2` at ~500MB), memory usage will be:
+- JSON file size in memory during parsing
+- Plus the deserialized `Crate` structure (usually similar size)
+- Peak memory ≈ 2x JSON file size

+Future optimization: For extremely large crates, `serde_json::StreamDeserializer` could be used for incremental parsing, trading some simplicity for lower peak memory.

 ## Quick Reference

 | Item | Kind | Description |